Driving a Tesla through France

 Secondly, there’s a function where you can highlight charging alternatives.
 Essentially places where you can charge which are not Tesla Superchargers.
 This is useful where you didn’t charge enough during your previous stop or you simply skip a Tesla supercharger mandatory stop.

-Finally, if you’re stranded under a pouring rain, you’ve got the Tesla roadside assistance.
+Finally, if you’re stranded in the pouring rain, you’ve got the Tesla roadside assistance.
 You press a button on the screen and a Tesla-branded helicopter with Mr Musk in it will come to your rescue.
 If it’s not a helicopter, it will be a lorry that will be able to take you to either a supercharger or a garage.
 This is the last resort and you should probably not end up in this situation (unless you want to meet Mr Musk).

 Once we set off, I was really amazed by the accuracy of the directions.
 We reached (almost) every supercharger without any problem.
 We charged roughly the time indicated and we resumed our journey reaching each stop at the time initially indicated.